a10networks/a10-terraform/README.md

 https://www.terraform.io/docs/providers/aws/index.html
 https://www.terraform.io/docs/providers/oci/index.html

-For example, if manually setting environment variables, the file can look like:
+For example, if the environment variables are set manually, the file may look like:

 ```
 > cat my-terraform-provider-creds